 As we know, white supremacy is a deadly virus.
 Patriarchy is a pandemic.
 Racism is a rancid poison.
 We lack antibodies against anti-Blackness.
 Yet we can continue to seek a cure.
-There is much to be said about this moment. … Continue reading White folks: Turn your outrage into abolition and reparations
+There is much to be said about this moment. … Continue reading White folks: Turn your outrage into reparations

 Today I’d like to introduce you to Engaging Collections: “Engaging Collections is an online journal and emerging creative residency at the intersection of art with libraries, archives, and special collections.
 Engaging Collections facilitates artists through funding, resources, and advocacy in … Continue reading Engaging Collections